A busy hiring season typically kicks off during the new year in January-April and then again in September-October, just before the holidays.

 - Details on what makes the company an attractive place to work

-In essence, make sure your job descriptions are realistic, straightforward and informative.
-It’s also essential to include inclusive terms and pronouns to attract a more extensive and diverse pool of applicants!
+Ensure your job advertisements are realistic, straightforward, and informative.
+It’s also essential to include inclusive terms and pronouns to attract a more extensive and diverse pool of applicants.

-- Create templates for job descriptions, applications, letters and emails
+- Curate ready-to-use templates for job descriptions, applications, letters, and emails

 - Designate a particular time for different tasks